SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room-5-week-7/HACKATHON-PLAN.md

 2. Study Loz's API documentation and work out how to use it ✅
 3. Break down the new component for mobile view first ✅
 4. Plan each section of the build ✅
-   - Make folder called Trusted
+   - Make folder called Trusted ✅
-   - Make jsx and css files within folder
+   - Make jsx and css files within folder ✅
 5. Follow plan to build the mobile version ✅
-    - Use comments to plan each component
 6. Test as we go ✅
 7. Implement the API once the code for the mobile site is working ✅
 8. Test the API ✅